fhidalgoGC/test-components-system/client/src/lib/ui-library/components/WrapperItemsSelected/README-IA.md

 ## Examples Repository

-Check out the demo page at `/components/wrapper-items-selected` for complete working examples including:
+Check out the **interactive demo page** at `/components/wrapper-items-selected` for complete working examples including:

+- **🔄 Communication Flow Example** - 5 cards showing how each child only passes its ID and the wrapper maintains the complete array
-- Selectable cards with visual feedback
+- **Selectable cards** with visual feedback and real-time logs
-- Controlled list with external buttons
+- **Controlled list** with external buttons (Select All, Clear All)
-- Single-select radio group pattern
+- **Single-select mode** (radio group pattern)
-- Checkbox list pattern
-- Callback logging examples
+- **Multi-select mode** with clearSelection() and selectAll()
+- **Callback logging** showing onSelectionChange and onItemAction in action

+Each example is fully interactive with visual explanations and real-time state inspection.

 ---